 Tomato Paste - Place leftover tomato paste in mini muffin tins and freeze.
 Tomato paste freezes really well and is perfect to use in sauces or chili at a later time.
 (Store 3 months)

 Chips/ Crackers- Just like bread, crackers and chips freeze well.
 Remove from freezer and place on counter to defrost.
 If after thawing chips or crackers are stale simply place on a cookie sheet.
-Bake crackers for about 5 minutes, or until crisp.
+Bake crackers at 350 degrees for about 5 minutes, or until crisp.
 (6-8 months).

 Lemons (or any citrus) - Citrus is perfect for freezing for the juice and the zest.
 Simply defrost on the counter when ready to use.
 (6 months)

 Vegetable Scraps - Onion, celery, carrot, and turnip ends, peppers and such...place them in a resealable bag or airtight container and use for a lovely broth later.
 (6+ months)